pboivin/flou/README.md

 # Transformed image data:
 echo $image->cached()->url();       # /images/cache/01.jpg/de828e8798017be816f79e131e41dcc9.jpg

 ...
 ```

-#### Rendering Single Images
+#### Rendering single images

-The `render()` method on your image will return a `ImageRender` object, which can generate HTML suitable for the vanilla-lazyload library.
+The `render()` method on your image will return an `ImageRender` object, which can generate HTML suitable for the vanilla-lazyload library.
 Here's a basic example rendering an `img` element:

 ```php
 $image = $flou->image('01.jpg');